mst209/birds/PROMPT.md

 ## Additional Notes

 The most efficient way to narrowly solve this problem probably involves pre-processing the data and then serving that pre-processed data, but we are not interested in a narrow solution.
-So I would like you to assume that a different process will add to the data (with no assumption as to the magnitude of the additions).
+So, we would like you to assume that a different process will add to the data (with no assumption as to the magnitude of the additions).
 Your solution should be optimized for a system that could expand to billions of nodes.